In the UK, we have a wealth of period properties steeped in history and filled with original features, like art deco windows.

 Don’t overdo the colour, Art Deco is known for being bold, bright and modern in parts but it isn’t a truly maximalist interior design style.
 Keep it to accents, pops and touches of colour.

-Another easy way to update your home into an Art Deco style is with mirrored accessories.
+Another easy way to update your home with a nod to the 1920’s is with mirrored accessories.
 Art Deco can be pretty flashy at times and this is reflected (see what we did there?) in its use of mirrored surfaces and accessories.
 Think furniture, vases, bowls and accents.

-It doesn’t need to be expensive either, there are a ton of ways that you can make mirrors and accessories that have been picked up pretty cheaply into something luxe, expensive-looking and Art Deco.
+It doesn’t need to be expensive either, there are a ton of ways that you can make mirrors and accessories that have been picked up pretty cheaply into something luxe, expensive-looking and with a nod to the time period.
 To keep in budget, you can even look into stick-on mirrored laminate so you get the mirror look without the price tag and the fragility.

 Update Your House Number